 Stuart Cullen is a litigation and insolvency partner in the firm’s BVI office.
 He specialises in shareholder litigation and arbitration, international insolvency and restructuring, and asset recovery (often involving LatAm clients).

 Before joining us in 2015, Stuart practised at the Independent Bar in London, where his work focused on chancery and commercial matters.
-He remains a door tenant in chambers in London and an external member of the Law Library, Dublin.
-Stuart has wide ranging arbitration experience, including acting in ICC, LCIA, Stockholm Chamber, JAMS and ad hoc arbitrations.
+He has wide ranging arbitration experience, including acting in ICC, LCIA, Stockholm Chamber, JAMS and ad hoc arbitrations.
 Stuart's experience includes: